Is it beautiful skin you’re after?

 Then you need to address the health of your skin at every level.

-As an aesthetician and producer of skincare, I believe it is my job to understand the science of skin; to give the best advise and treatment it is important that I have a thorough knowledge of how the skin functions at a cellular level, that is if I am to treat my clients skin effectively,
+As an aesthetician and producer of skincare, I believe it is my job to understand the science of skin; to give the best advice and treatment, it is important that I have a thorough knowledge of how the skin functions at a cellular level – that is, if I am to treat my client’s skin effectively.

 Skin Analysis is Key

 When it comes to innovative technology and treatments, there is no doubt that we have an advanced beauty culture.

 Yet worryingly, due to a lack of education and regulation around the beauty industry, I often come across companies that offer:

 - Out-dated terminology

 - Little to no consultations

 - Poor procedures and practices